How to Deal with Online Trolls

 You need a copywriter or a PR writer who can produce glimmering online responses in a high-pressure situation.

 When online trolls attack, it’s challenging to gauge proportionality.
-Coworkers might be upset and feel personally attacked.
-Leaders might feel pressured to push for action.
+Coworkers might be upset and feel personally attacked, and leaders might feel pressured to push for action.

 Your brand’s first line of defence against making bad calls is data.
 Data is harvested through online monitoring systems and then evaluated.